 Located on Martha’s Vineyard, Oak Bluffs is considered to be one of the most charming small towns in all of New England, and with its classic New England beach aesthetic, it’s no wonder why!
 The whimsically colorful gingerbread cottages at the Oak Bluffs Campground are a unique sight to see, and you can even rent one for yourself during your visit if you’ve got that Rent-a-National-Historic-Landmark-Money!
 Oak Bluffs is full of wholesome activities, like taking a spin on the Flying Horses Carousel, the oldest platform carousel in the country, or visiting the Island Alpaca Company up the road for just about everything alpaca (including the alpacas!) you could possibly imagine.
 And of course, the beaches: Oak Bluffs beaches are some of Martha’s Vineyard’s most spectacular beaches, so if you come to Oak Bluffs and do nothing other than lounge around the beach all day, you won’t be disappointed.

 Oak Bluffs has an excellent restaurant scene, but Red Cat Kitchen is a fun, funky, fresh, and fabulous choice; their sea-to-table offerings will have you planning your next visit before you’ve even paid the bill!
 There are also a lot of great places to stay while in Oak Bluffs, but if you’re looking for comfortable, colorful island charm with all the amenities, look no further than Summercamp.
 With harbor views that can’t be missed, the aesthetic of Summercamp is light, breezy, and fun, offering add-on experiences like kayak rentals and a Glow Paddle Tour, where you head out on the water at night with a glowing paddleboard.
-A visit to the beach town of Oak Bluffs is a memory-making adventure, for sure!
+A visit to this Massachusetts beach town is a memory-making adventure, for sure!

-Colorful Provincetown is a beach town in a class all its own!
+Colorful Provincetown is a MA beach town in a class all its own!
 Known for its vibrant LGBTQ+ community, P-Town began as an artists’ colony and has kept that high creativity vibe all these years with art galleries and cultural events that continue to celebrate and cement its reputation as an artists’ community.
 There is much to do at the northern tip of the Cape, both indoors at out: Provincetown Art Association and Museum offers a look at the coastal art and culture of the Cape, and there are several whale-watching tours that leave from Provincetown’s prime whale-spotting location.
 P-Town beaches have even been included in Travel Channel’s “10 Best East Coast Beaches,” so the sandy surf and spectacular sights are kind of a big deal for the area.
 One of the best wineries in all of New England is just a few minutes up the road in Truro, too; this area of the Cape has a lot going on!

 You might also like: